The Ravensworth Story...

 It may seem that we have our hands in a little bit of everything, moving from one ministry to the next.
 This is only because we see all our efforts as contributing to one great mission: the furthering of God’s love and justice in the world.
 Wherever we are, and wherever the hearts of our congregation are drawn, we hope to make the world the way that God always intended it to be.

-We celebrated our fiftieth anniversary in March 2009.
-At the start of the second fifty years of our life together, we at Ravensworth Baptist Church are confident that God is at work among us still, and that our best days are ahead.
+We celebrated our 59th anniversary in March 2018.
+As we look to the 60th anniversary of our life together, we at Ravensworth Baptist Church are confident that God is at work among us still, and that our best days are ahead.